EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper we present a detailed analysis of the first results of searching for and characterising distant galaxies with the James Webb Space Telescope using both PEARLS GTO and ERO/Public data.
-Our total sample, which we call the EPOCHS sample, spans an area of 110 arcmin$^2$ to near-infrared depths greater than $m\sim28.5$, forming the largest JWST-based search for high redshift galaxies to date.
-Applying a set of strict selection criteria to the data, we identify over 200 candidate high-redshift galaxies ($6.5<z<16.5$), many of which are new and presented here and in Conselice et al. (In Prep) for the first time
+Our total sample, which we call the EPOCHS sample, spans an area of 180 arcmin$^2$ to near-infrared depths greater than $m\sim28.5$, forming one of the largest JWST-based search for high redshift galaxies to date.
+Applying a set of strict selection criteria to the data, we identify over 1000 candidate high-redshift galaxies ($z>6.5$).

 We use this sample to measure the UV LF of galaxies at $z>7.5$.
 Other papers in this series will examine the individual properties of these galaxies, including their star formation rates and their stellar masses as well as morphologies and structures.
 Our main conclusions can be summarised as follows: